Bill Spivey: 1950–51

 Kentucky played a much-anticipated game versus Kansas on December 16, 1950, with Spivey matched up against Jayhawks center Clyde Lovellette.
 The Wildcats won by 29 points as Spivey outplayed Lovellette, in what he later called the best performance of his college career.
 After one steal, he drove to the Kansas basket and did a slam dunk; this was rare for Kentucky basketball at the time, as Rupp instructed players not to dunk during games.
 Spivey set another school record in a February 13, 1951, game, gathering 34 rebounds.
 As of 2017, he remains tied for the team record with Bob Burrow, who had the same number of rebounds in a 1955 game.
 For the season, Spivey again averaged more than 19 points per game, and he added 17.2 rebounds per game.
 His point total led the SEC, and his 479 regular season points were the third-most in league history at the time.

 The Wildcats had a 28–2 record during the regular season, and entered the postseason as the top-ranked team in the country.
 One of those losses came in the SEC Tournament against Vanderbilt, but it did not affect the team's prospects for an NCAA Tournament berth because the SEC had decided to send its regular season champion to the newly expanded 16-team tournament.
 Kentucky advanced to the Tournament's Final Four, where Spivey had 28 points and 16 rebounds in a 76–74 win over Illinois.
 The Wildcats then faced Kansas State in the NCAA championship game.
 Despite falling behind early in the contest, they took the lead in the second half and pulled away to win 68–58.
 Spivey played an important role in the victory, scoring 22 points and pulling down 21 rebounds.
 Rupp said after the game that "Spivey made the difference after he went to work."
-Although some sources printed many years later state that Spivey was named the tournament's Most Outstanding Player, no official vote occurred after the game and no player was officially presented as the winner.
+After the game, no vote was taken nor was a player presented with the Most Outstanding Player award, although contemporary sources agree that Spivey would have likely won the award.
+Despite the award never being officially presented, the official NCAA record book lists Spivey as the 1951 Most Outstanding Player.
 He was later selected to the 1951 All-American team, as well as the All-SEC team for the second straight season.